stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/13-add-grafana-dashboard/add-grafana-dashboard.md

             enabled: true
     ```

-1. Go to your `Forecastle` and Let's login to Grafana and view the predefined dashboards for `stakater-nordmart-review` API;
+1. Go to your `Forecastle` and let's login to Grafana and view the predefined dashboards for `stakater-nordmart-review` API;

     ![Forecastle-workload-Grafana](images/forecastle-workload-grafana.png)